Video: Mom goes on epic school-supply list rant in Target

 “You know what?
 I am going to fill up my cart with stuff that isn’t even on that list.”

-Blizzard, mom to three children — two in high school and one in eighth-grader — is intimately familiar with the education system.
+Blizzard, mom to three children — two in high school and one in eighth grade — is intimately familiar with the education system.
 Her sister is a teacher, she tells AlltheMoms.com.

 “I see all the hard work she puts into being a teacher,” Blizzard said.
 “Obviously, I had no idea it (the video) was going to go so far and wide, but I do think we all just needed to be reset.”